World Player X

 What drives our addiction to social media

 We are swimming in writing.
-Our lives have turn out to be, inside the phrases of the writer and educational Shoshana Zuboff, an “electronic textual content.”
+Our lives have turned out to be, in the words of the writer and educational expert Shoshana Zuboff, “electronic textual content.”
 Social media systems have created a machine for us to write to.
 The bait is that we are interacting with other people: our buddies, colleagues, celebrities, politicians, royals, terrorists, porn actors – all of us we adore.
-We are not interacting with them, however, however with the gadget.
-We write to it, and it passes on the message for us after preserving a document of the information.
+We are not interacting with them, however, with the gadget.
+We write to it, and it passes on the message to us after preserving a document of the information.

 social media